JoyPeter-Atule/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a directory in a /tmp directory
+Move file from /tmp to a direcotry in /tmp